dealfonso/jq-wizard/README.md

-# Bootstrap Wizard
+# jQuery Wizard (jq-wizard)

-This is a component to create seld-managed wizards, using bootstrap and jQuery.
+This is a component to create seld-managed wizards, using jQuery.

 It is easy to use in your projects, as you just need to define each of your steps inside a div with a class, add the "next" and "previous" buttons, and call the `wizard()` function:
 ```html